TNPSC Group 2 & 2A Syllabus 2026: Updated Exam Pattern & PDF Download

 TNPSC Group 2 Mains Exam Pattern 2026

-Successful candidates proceed to the Mains, consisting of Paper I and Paper II.
-Paper II is only evaluated if the candidate meets the minimum qualifying standards in Paper I. While Paper I is strictly qualifying, Paper II serves as both a scoring and qualifying component.
+Qualified candidates advance to the Mains exam, featuring two papers: Paper I and Paper II.
+Notably, Paper II is evaluated only for candidates who achieve the minimum qualifying marks in Paper I. While Paper I is qualifying in nature, Paper II is both scoring and vital for merit ranking.

 • The marks secured in the Mains exam will be considered for the final merit list

 • Paper 1 is only qualifying in nature.
-Those who qualify for Paper I, their Paper II sheet will be evaluated
+Those who qualify for Paper I will have their Paper II sheet evaluated

-• The TNPSC Group 2 exam is bilingual and available in both the English and Tamil languages
+• The TNPSC Group 2 exam is bilingual and available in both English and Tamil languages

 TNPSC Group 2 Mains Exam Pattern 2026 for Paper 1